omgitsgb/ostris-ai-toolkit-50gpu-installer/README.md

 # ai-toolkit-50series-installer

-Batch-based installer for [`ostris/ai-toolkit`](https://github.com/ostris/ai-toolkit) — sets up a Python 3.12 virtual environment, installs PyTorch 2.7.1 with CUDA 12.8, Triton, and all required dependencies.
+Batch-based installer for ostris/ai-toolkit
+ — sets up a Python 3.12 virtual environment, installs PyTorch 2.7.1 with CUDA 12.8, Triton, and all required dependencies.

-✅ Optimized for NVIDIA **RTX 50-series GPUs**
+✅ Optimized for NVIDIA RTX 50-series GPUs
-⚙️ Includes installation of **Triton**, **torchao**, and other compatible libraries
-🧪 Automatically pulls the latest `ai-toolkit` repo and sets it up in one go
+⚙️ Includes installation of Triton, torchao, and other compatible libraries 🧪 Automatically pulls the latest ai-toolkit repo and sets it up in one go 🚀 Creates Start_training.bat automatically so you can start the UI with one click
 ---

 ## Requirements

-- NVIDIA RTX 50-series GPU
+NVIDIA RTX 50-series GPU

-- Windows (recommended)
+Windows (recommended)

-- Python 3.12 (you **must** install it **before** running the `.bat` file)
+Python 3.12 (you must install it before running the .bat file)

-- Git installed and available in your system `PATH`
+Git installed and available in your system PATH

 ---

 ## Quick Setup (Recommended)

 1. Download and install [Python 3.12 (Windows installer)](https://www.python.org/ftp/python/3.12.3/python-3.12.3-amd64.exe)
-   - **Important:** Make sure to check **"Add Python to PATH"** during installation.
+   - **Important:** Make sure to check "Add Python to PATH" during installation.

-2. Download or copy the contents of `setup_ai_toolkit_50series.bat` into the folder where you'd like to install `ai-toolkit`.
+Download or copy the contents of setup_ai_toolkit_50series.bat into the folder where you'd like to install ai-toolkit.

-3. Double-click the .bat file or run it in Command Prompt.
+Double-click the .bat file or run it in Command Prompt.

-- The script automatically:
+The script automatically:

-- Clones the ai-toolkit repository
+Clones the ai-toolkit repository

-- Creates and activates a Python 3.12 virtual environment
+Creates and activates a Python 3.12 virtual environment

-- Installs PyTorch 2.7.1 + CUDA 12.8, Triton, torchao, and all other dependencies
+Installs PyTorch 2.7.1 + CUDA 12.8, Triton, torchao, and all other dependencies

+Creates Start_training.bat inside the folder so you can start the UI easily

 Once complete, your environment is ready.